riverheree/riverheree/README.md

 gojohime shippers dni go away go away go away go away i hate you go away /hj

+i usually hang out w my friend in the lego or jjk area but i occasionally go to mc area or just wander

 <!--
 **riverheree/riverheree** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.